Roxaxx/Data110/Markdown-Excercise.md

 `I attend Montgomery College`

-`I will graduate with an associates degree in Business Analytics`
+`I will graduate with an associate degree in Business Analytics`

 ```
 I play soccer